kalufinnle/acs/README.md

 If you need to check path
 run `get_path.py` \
-If you want to pip install all packages at once run the following: `pip -m install -r requirements.txt` \
+If you want to pip install all packages at once run the following: `pip -m install -r requirements.txt` (this txt will be constantly updated by Kevin)\
 Make file executable: `chmod +x file_name.py` (if using cluster or supercomputer input: `#!/usr/bin/env python` rathan than `#!/usr/bin/python`)

 ## **B. Guideline:**